Don’t think you can breastfeed in public comfortably? I’ve got a few tips to help you overcome uneasy feelings when breastfeeding in public.

 If you haven’t mastered the other skills, you could turn away from people when your baby first latches.
 Once you and your baby are comfortable, you can turn back around or cover up first before facing people.

-Still Want More Privacy?
+Still Want More Privacy for Breastfeeding in Public?

 If you’re still wanting more privacy, it’s okay to excuse yourself to nurse in an empty room if you’re at someone else’s house.